 - The only personal information used will be residential, business or electronic mail addresses.

 Access to information, complaint or comment on this Policy must be made in writing to:

 The Chief Executive Officer

 Willetton, Western Australia 6955

 This Policy may be amended at any time to reflect IFAP’s business needs or legislative requirements.

-This policy can only be altered by the Manager (or Team Leader) — Organisational Learning and Development or the Managing Director.
+This policy can only be altered by the Executive Manager – Compliance, Training and Administration or the Chief Executive Officer.